jamesb2413/MiniML-and-REPL/README.md

 opam switch 4.12.0
 ```

 This project uses ocamlbuild and ocamlfind to compile.
-The graphics package is also needed for the compiler to work.
+The graphics package is also needed for the CS51 Utils package which helps us compile the code.
 Install with
 ```
 opam install -y ocamlbuild
 opam install -y ocamlfind